iProov/ios/README.md

 options.ui.closeButtonTintColor = .white

 // Customise other UI settings: options.ui.title = "Authenticating to ACME Bank" // Specify a custom title to be shown.
-Defaults to nil which will show an iProov-generated message.
-Set to empty string ("") to hide the message entirely. options.ui.font = "SomeFont" // You can specify your own font.
+Defaults to nil which will hide the message entirely. options.ui.font = "SomeFont" // You can specify your own font.
 This can either be a system font or a custom font in your app bundle (in which case don't forget to also add the font file to your Info.plist). options.ui.logoImage = UIImage(named: "AcmeLogo") // A custom logo to be shown at the top-right of the iProov screen. options.ui.presentationDelegate = MyPresentationDelegate() // See the section below entitled "Custom IProovPresentationDelegate".